amitshekhariitbhu/Fast-Android-Networking/RxAndroidNetworking.md

                         Log.d(TAG, "lastname : " + user.lastname);
                     }
                 });
-/*-- Note : TypeToken and  getParseObservable is important here--*/
+/*-- Note : TypeToken and getParseObservable is important here --*/
 ```

 ### Uploading a file to server